top of page

 In a unique moment in history, we are witnessing the impact of human activities on our environment daily.
 Despite their negative consequences, this moment also presents an opportunity to reconcile with our surroundings through the thoughtful use of materials and techniques, collaboration with local communities, and exploration of what each context can offer.
 Through this approach, we envision an architecture that harmonizes with its setting and creates places that respect human proportions and emotions.

-Novel Terra is an architectural design and research studio with experience across a wide range of project scales and geographical regions, including North America, Europe, and Asia.
+Novel Terra is an architectural design studio with experience across a wide range of project scales and geographical regions, including North America, Europe, and Asia.
 Our practice integrates multiple design disciplines, from architecture and interiors to urban design.
 We prioritize responsible sourcing and innovative techniques to craft vibrant, joyful, and resilient living spaces.
 By uniting our vision with a diverse range of services, we endeavor to create places that sustain, inspire, and endure.

 We are based in Providence, Rhode Island, and are actively managing projects throughout the Boston area, across Massachusetts, Rhode Island, Southwest Florida, and Europe.